nathanrdunn0/Chicago-Accident-Analysis/README.md

 # Chicago-Accident-Analysis
-An analysis of Chicago accident data investigating the conditions, causes and severity of car accidents in Chicago
+An analysis of Chicago accident data investigating the relationships between the conditions, causes and severity of car accidents in Chicago